KatherineMichel/pinax-tutorial/overview_of_pinax_starter_project_and_app_architecture.md

 ### contenttypes framework

-Pinax typically uses Django's [contenttypes framework](https://docs.djangoproject.com/en/dev/ref/contrib/contenttypes/) to manage models and their relationships.
+Pinax apps typically uses Django's [contenttypes framework](https://docs.djangoproject.com/en/dev/ref/contrib/contenttypes/) to manage models and their relationships.

 ### Django User Accounts

+Pinax uses [Django User Accounts](https://github.com/pinax/django-user-accounts) to extend Django's default user model, globally.
+Reusable apps won't work together if a custom user model is used in one of the apps.

 ### Signals and Receivers